About Anna Kris Bell

 Counseling Philosophy & Approach

 Meditation is a tool I use in my personal and professional life.
-As a therapist trained in Mindfulness-Based Stress Reduction (MBSR)—developed by the Western master of mindfulness himself, Jon Kabat-Zinn—I help clients de-escalate tension and stress in the body so they can make decisions with more clarity and focus.
+As a therapist trained in Mindfulness-Based Stress Reduction (MBSR)—developed by the Western master of mindfulness himself, Jon Kabat-Zinn—I help clients de-escalate tension and stress in their bodies so they can make decisions with greater clarity and focus.

-My spirituality lies at the foundation of my worldview, guiding me in living intuitively, maintaining clear motives, and demonstrating self-understanding.
+My spirituality lies at the foundation of my worldview, guiding me to live intuitively, maintain clear motives, and demonstrate self-understanding.

 I also believe that levity is part of my responsibility in the “upliftment” business of counseling others.
-I’ve relied on humor through life's hurdles to keep me from taking things too seriously.
+I’ve relied on humor to get through life's hurdles and keep me from taking things too seriously.
 Through my journey with chronic pain, anxiety, and weight struggles, I’ve ultimately learned to appreciate the opportunity to be here, now, and authentically me.

-I love what I do, and the reward of my career comes from when I can help another person feel lighter through focused, individualized counseling.
+I love what I do, and the reward of my career comes from helping another person feel lighter through focused, individualized counseling.

 Outside Of The Therapy Space

 When I’m not working, I enjoy spending time with my Colorado community and family.
-Surrounded by the serene and scenic outdoors, I get many opportunities to practice mindfulness, meditate, and embrace the beauty of my environment.
+Surrounded by the serene, scenic outdoors, I have many opportunities to practice mindfulness, meditate, and embrace the beauty of my surroundings.

 I love supporting sustainable food options for humanty’s future and The GroHaus in Denver does a great job.
 If you're interested in learning more about them visit The GroHaus Seed-2-Seed program here.
 Understanding the complexities of food justice, The GrowHaus works to address the root causes of food insecurity by providing economic opportunities, leadership development, and food education programs.